Inpatient Ward Services

-- Adhere to the schedule and take shifts as scheduled.
+- Adhere to the schedule.
 Students are expected to stay until their service checks out to the evening coverage.

 - See assigned patients in follow-up, taking a focused neurology history and physical (AKA SOAP) appropriate for the patient.